open-telemetry/oteps/text/0059-otlp-trace-data-format.md

   //     "abc.com/score": 10.239
   repeated AttributeKeyValue attributes = 10;

-  // The number of attributes that were discarded.
-Attributes can be discarded
+  // dropped_attributes_count is the number of attributes that were discarded.
+Attributes
-  // because their keys are too long or because there are too many attributes.
+  // can be discarded because their keys are too long or because there are too many
-  // If this value is 0, then no attributes were dropped. int32 dropped_attributes_count = 11;
+  // attributes.
+If this value is 0, then no attributes were dropped. int32 dropped_attributes_count = 11;

   // TimedEvent is a time-stamped annotation of the span, consisting of either
   // user-supplied key-value pairs, or details of a message sent/received between Spans. message TimedEvent {
-    // The time the event occurred.
-    int64 time_unixnano = 1;
+    // time_unixnano is the time the event occurred. int64 time_unixnano = 1;

-    // A user-supplied name describing the event. string name = 2;
+    // name is a user-supplied description of the event. string name = 2;

-    // attributes is a collection of attributes on the event. repeated AttributeKeyValue attributes = 3;
+    // attributes is a collection of attribute key/value pairs on the event. repeated AttributeKeyValue attributes = 3;

-    // The number of dropped attributes.
-If the value is 0, then no attributes were dropped. int32 dropped_attributes_count = 4;
+    // dropped_attributes_count is the number of dropped attributes.
+If the value is 0,
+    // then no attributes were dropped.
+    int32 dropped_attributes_count = 4;
   }

-  // timed_events is a collection of `TimedEvent`s.
-  repeated TimedEvent timed_events = 12;
+  // timed_events is a collection of TimedEvent items. repeated TimedEvent timed_events = 12;

   // dropped_timed_events_count is the number of dropped timed events.
 If the value is 0,